-e.g. mint, dill or sage nearby to mask the scent of
+e.g. mint, dill or sage nearby to mask the scent of brassicas.

-- Planting white violas or placing eggshells amongst adult butterflies and act as - Remove by hand. - Covering bed with wildlife friendly netting. - Spraying plants with bacteria, a poison for
+- Planting white violas or placing eggshells amongst brassiacs to mimic other adult butterflies and act as a deterrent - Remove by hand. - Covering bed with wildlife friendly netting. - Spraying plants with Bacillus thuringiensis bacteria, a poison for caterpillars.